grouparoo/sync-engine-example/README.md

 There are some expected failures because some of the algorithms are not complete enough.

 ## Algorithms

+All of the current approaches do delta-based synchronization based on the `updatedAt` timestamp in the table.

 - [simple](https://github.com/grouparoo/sync-engine-example/blob/master/algorithms/simple.js): A naive current-time-based approach with a few failures.
 - [dbtime](https://github.com/grouparoo/sync-engine-example/blob/master/algorithms/dbtime.js): Upgrades simple to use the database times, removing race conditions.
 Might use too much memory.